-- 1. To use the proprietary software in live international derivatives - 2.
-Introduction to an international derivatives product - 3.
-Introduction to technical analysis - 4.
-Practice of analytical methods on the proprietary software - 5.
-Using Excel to evaluate some tools and techniques
+To use the proprietary software in live international derivatives

+- 1. Introduction to an international derivatives product - 2.
+Introduction to technical analysis - 3.
+Practice of analytical methods on the proprietary software - 4.
+Introduction to evaluation methods

-Recommended Prerequisites: Course - Finance, Accounting and Valuation; Excel (intermediate)
+Recommended Prerequisites: Course - Finance, Accounting and Valuation;